 The best time to visit the islands near Cairns is in the dry season from May to October.
 During these months, you'll enjoy cooler temperatures, lower humidity, and less rainfall, making boat trips and snorkeling more enjoyable.
 Additionally, this period falls outside the jellyfish season, which means safer swimming conditions.

-I hope that this travel guide to the best islands off Cairns has given you a better understanding of what to expect from the paradise that is Far North Qeeensland.
+I hope that this travel guide to the best islands off Cairns has given you a better understanding of what to expect from the paradise that is Far North Queensland.

 Below are some more of my Cairns travel guides and inspiration that I think you'll love.